 EOH Trial: Start time TBA — finishing up the last of the EOH classes.

 Speed Trial: Start time: TBA.
 Order of go is reverse order of placings after EOH.

-6:00 PM Awards Ceremony– All who are receiving Overall Awards (Champion through 6thplace in each National Championship class and through 5thplace in each A-Rated Show class, please come, mounted on your horse, in full show tack and attire, suitable for awards photos.
+6:00 PM Awards Ceremony– All who are receiving Overall Awards (Champion through 9th place in each class) please come, mounted on your horse, in full show tack and attire with your prize sash and ribbons in place and suitable for awards photos.
 We anticipate the Awards Ceremony will last approximately one hour.

 Monday, August 24

 Move out day – all stalls must be vacated by 9 am to enable the facility crew to clean in preparation for the next group coming in.

 Those who attended our first North American Championship in 2019 have been busy sharing the great memories from that show.
 There was a lot of laughter and enthusiastic support for all involved.
 We’re looking forward to making our 2020 Championship every bit as fun and welcoming as our Championship shows in 2017 and 2019.
 We hope you can join us!

 From comfortable and close-by hotels to on-site RV hook ups, NEC has a variety of options to house everyone involved.

 R.V.
 Pads: NEC offers 63 RV spaces with electrical and water hook ups, with scheduled dump services available upon request.
 30-amp power hookup available for $35/day or night, and 50-amp power hookup available for $50/day or night.